Ngā motika i raro i ngā Tikanga Tamariki

 Different rights under the Children’s Convention

-We have connected the rights within the Children’s Convention to the Child and Youth Wellbeing Strategy.
+We have connected the rights provided by the Children’s Convention to the Child and Youth Wellbeing Strategy.
 The Strategy is one way the Government meets the goals of the Children’s Convention to provide a safe, healthy and happy childhood for everyone in Aotearoa.
-The OCC worked closely with mokopuna from across Aotearoa on this Strategy.
-The voices of these mokopuna helped the Prime Minister and Oranga Tamariki to understand what a good life means for mokopuna in Aotearoa and set out six outcomes based on what they said.
+The Office of the Children's Commissioner worked closely with mokopuna from across Aotearoa on the Strategy.
+The voices of these mokopuna helped the Prime Minister and Oranga Tamariki understand what a good life means for mokopuna in Aotearoa and set out six outcomes based on what they said.

 These six outcomes are:

 Mokopuna have the right to feel loved and supported, have a safe loving home, free from harm, and the ability to spend quality time with their whānau.

 Have what they need